sendgrid/dx-mobile/README.md

 ```$ cd dx-mobile ```

 Then, launch any emulator.
 See the Flutter page for instructions on how to set up your emulators.
-As an example, if I have an emulator called iphonex, type this in your terminal:
+As an example, if you have an emulator called iphonex, type this in your terminal:

 ```$ flutter emulators --launch iphonex ```